cookding/json2q/README.md

 ## Todo

-- Support nested fields
 - Support more operators
-- More JSON filters structure validation
+- More filters structure validation
+- Support config options to filters structure validation